HMS Aetna (1803)

 HMS Aetna (or HMS Etna) was the mercantile Success launched in 1803 at Littlehampton.
-The Admiralty purchased here in 1803 to convert her to a Royal Navy bomb vessel.
+The Admiralty purchased her in 1803 for conversion into a Royal Navy bomb vessel.
 Aetna participated in the second Battle of Copenhagen in 1807 and the Battle of the Basque Roads in 1809.
 Later, she participated in the attack on Fort McHenry in the Battle of Baltimore and the bombardment of Fort Washington, Maryland in 1814, during the War of 1812.
 The Navy sold her in 1816 and she returned to mercantile service under her original name.
 She sailed to Calcutta, to Rio de Janeiro, and more locally until she was wrecked in 1823.

 Mercantile origins

-Aetna was the merchant vessel Success, launched at Arundel, equally Littlehampton, at the mouth of the River Arun.
-She appeared in the Register of Shipping (RS) in the volume for 1804 with W.Birch, master, J. Coney, owner, and trade London.
+Aetna was launched as the merchant vessel Success, at Arundel, equally Littlehampton, at the mouth of the River Arun.
+She appeared in the Register of Shipping (RS) under that name in the volume for 1804 with W.Birch, master, J. Coney, owner, and trade London.
 The Admiralty purchased Success in 1803.